PART 1 — ESOP Fundamentals: A Global Perspective

 Q1.
 What is an ESOP and how does it work for employees?

-An ESOP (Employee Stock Option Plan) gives you the right to buy company shares at a fixed price, called the exercise price, after staying with the company for a set period.
+An ESOP gives you the right to buy company shares at a fixed price called the exercise price after staying with the company for a set period.
 If the company grows and the share price rises above your exercise price, your options become valuable.
 You buy at the lower fixed price and the difference is your gain.
-The key is alignment when the company does well, you benefit directly.
+The key is alignment: when the company does well, you benefit directly.

 With ESOPs you pay an exercise price to buy shares the value comes from the company growing above that price.
 With RSUs the company gives you shares for free after vesting, no payment required.
 RSUs are simpler and always have some value as long as the company's shares are worth something.
-ESOPs have higher upside potential in a high-growth scenario because you're buying at an old, lower price.
+ESOPs have higher upside potential in a high-growth scenario because you are buying at an older, lower price.

 The global standard is 4-year vesting with a 1-year cliff.
-This means nothing vests for the first 12 months.
+Nothing vests for the first 12 months.
 On your 1-year anniversary, 25% vests all at once.
-The remaining 75% then vests monthly over the next 3 years.
-If you leave before the 1-year cliff, you receive nothing.
+The remaining 75% vests monthly over the next 3 years.
+If you leave before the cliff, you receive nothing.
 If you leave after the cliff, you keep whatever has vested up to that point.

-Private company shares are illiquid until a liquidity event happens IPO, acquisition, or company buyback.
+Private company shares are illiquid until a liquidity event IPO, acquisition, or buyback.
 If none of these happen, you may hold paper wealth indefinitely.
-Some companies offer periodic buyback programs or allow secondary sales to investors with board approval.
-Always ask your company about their liquidity plan before heavily weighing ESOPs in your compensation decision.
+Some companies offer periodic buyback programmes or allow secondary sales to investors with board approval.
+Always ask your company about their liquidity plan before heavily weighting ESOPs in your compensation decision.

 A vesting schedule is the full timeline over which your equity becomes yours typically 4 years.
-A vesting cliff is a minimum waiting period within that schedule before anything vests at all typically 1 year.
-Think of it this way: the vesting schedule is the whole journey, the cliff is the first milestone you have to reach before you receive anything.
-If you leave before the cliff, you walk away with zero equity regardless of how long you stayed.
-Once you cross the cliff, you start accumulating vested equity either monthly or quarterly for the remainder of the schedule.
+A vesting cliff is the minimum waiting period before anything vests typically 1 year.
+If you leave before the cliff, you receive nothing.
+Once you cross the cliff, you accumulate vested equity monthly or quarterly for the remainder of the schedule.